-The Therapeutic Recreation Grant Staff is composed of four graduate students from the University of Tennessee who have very witty senses of humor but take their jobs very seriously.
+The Therapeutic Recreation Experiential Education Team, or TREE, is composed of graduate students from the University of Tennessee who have very witty senses of humor but take their jobs very seriously.

 Emma is from Franklin, TN and graduated from UTK in May 2020 with a bachelor’s degree in Recreation/Sport Management with a concentration in Therapeutic Recreation.
 She has always had a passion for helping others and discovered Camp Koinonia back in 2017 through her younger brother, Spencer, who has a developmental disability.
 She decided to switch her major from psychology after seeing the impact that Camp Koinonia had on the individuals that attended.
 She is excited to start her second year on the TREE Team.
 Emma would love to work for and eventually own her own non-profit that specializes in assisting adolescents with disabilities within the community.
 When she’s not in the office, you can find Emma exploring new restaurants or listening to podcasts.

 Originally from Greenville SC, Abbie earned her Undergraduate major of Exercise Science and minor of Psychology at the College of Charleston, in Charleston South Carolina.
 She first discovered her passion for adaptive therapy while living in Charleston and working closely with an aquatic and motor therapy program designed for children with disabilities.
 Abbie is now a member of the Therapeutic Recreation master’s program at the University of Tennessee.
 She is eager to continue into her second year as a part of the TREE Team and her new curriculum at UTK!
 When Abbie is out of the office, you can find her exploring the city of Knoxville whether it’s at a restaurant in the city or hiking the beautiful Smoky Mountains!